Search

 Recognizing the Signs of Menopause

 Menopause typically occurs between the ages of 45 and 55 and signifies the end of menstrual cycles and fertility.
 However, the path to menopause can vary greatly among individuals.
+Understanding the effects of menopause starts with recognizing the signs during the perimenopausal phase, which can begin years before menopause itself.
+Recognizing the signs is the first step toward managing its symptoms effectively.

 Early Indicators